Muhammad Nurul Anwar

 Muhammad Nurul Anwar (Note: ndc, hdmc, afwc, psc, G) is a two-star officer of the Bangladesh Army.
-He is the incumbent director general of Department of Immigration and Passports and former commander of 55th Infantry Division and Jessore area.
+He served as director general of the Department of Immigration & Passports and former commander of the 55th Infantry Division and Jessore area.
 Anwar is the 10th colonel of the regiment of artillery.

 Education

-Anwar enlisted to Bangladesh Military Academy on 1988 and was commissioned in June 1990 in the regiment of artillery.
-Anwar's parent unit was 19th medium artillery regiment at Rangpur Cantonment.
-He is a graduate of Defence Services Command and Staff College, the Armed Forces War College and the National Defence College.
-Anwar completed his gunnery staff course from artillery school at Halishahar Cantonment and obtained his high defence management course from National Defence University.
+Anwar enlisted in the Bangladesh Military Academy in 1988 and was commissioned in June 1990 in the regiment of artillery.
+Anwar's parent unit was the 19th Medium Artillery Regiment at Rangpur Cantonment.
+He is a graduate of the Defence Services Command and Staff College, the Armed Forces War College, and the National Defence College.
+Anwar completed his gunnery staff course at artillery school at Halishahar Cantonment and obtained his high defence management course from National Defence University.

 Military career

+Anwar with Jahangir Alam Chowdhury at a press conference, c.
+2025.

-Anwar commanded two field artillery batteries, one rocket artillery battery and one medium artillery regiment.
-Anwar was also the director general of Operations and Plan Directorate of the Armed Forces Division.
+Anwar commanded two field artillery batteries, one rocket artillery battery, and one medium artillery regiment.
+Anwar was also the director general of the Operations and Plan Directorate of the Armed Forces Division.
 He performed United Nations assignments twice.
-Once in Kuwait and another one in Democratic Republic of Congo.
+Once in Kuwait and another time in the Democratic Republic of Congo.

-Anwar furthermore served as commander of two artillery brigades and was promoted to major general on 2021.
-He commanded the 55th Infantry Division where he was also entitled as chairman of the governing body of Military Collegiate School Khulna and Army Medical College, Jashore.
-He led the Exercise Sampriti-10 a joint training with the Indian Army in Jessore Cantonment.
+Anwar furthermore served as commander of two artillery brigades and was promoted to major general in 2021.
+He commanded the 55th Infantry Division, where he was also entitled as chairman of the governing body of Military Collegiate School Khulna and Army Medical College, Jashore.
+He led Exercise Sampriti-10 a joint training with the Indian Army in Jessore Cantonment.